tomswinburne/tammber/README.md

 # TAMMBER
 ### Temperature Accelerated Markov Model construction with Bayesian Estimation of Rates
+TAMMBER is a heavily modified variant of the [ParSplice](https://gitlab.com/exaalt/parsplice.git) code (see below).

+Designed for massively parallel deployment, TAMMBER deplots hundreds to thousands of workers to perform accelerated molecular dynamics (TAD) and minimum energy path routines (NEB).

+This sampling data is processed using Bayesian techniques to yeild uncertainty-controlled kMC/Markov models of complex atomistic target systems, with minimal end-user involvement.
+[Recent](https://www.nature.com/articles/s41524-020-00463-8) developements allow for the autonomous construction and convergence of arbitrarily complex diffusion tensors.

+To be efficient at the peta- or exa-scale requires optimal worker management.
+TAMMBER achieves this by treating as-yet-unseen configuration space as an absorbing sink, then calculating (given the current information) where additional sampling effort will maximally increase the time-to-absorbtion through discovery or reduction of uncertainty.

+TAMMBER can efficiently scale to 100,000+ cores, though can be profitibly employed on 200+.
+See the publications below for more detail.

+Questions / bugs ?
+Raise a github issue or email swinburne "at" cinam "dot" univ-mrs "dot" fr

 ##  User Guide
 ### - [Installation Instructions](INSTALL.md)